alanpaterson82/django-rest/README.md

 <br>

-THe performance is disappointing and will be reviewed and improved wherever possible.
+The performance is disappointing and will be reviewed and improved wherever possible.

 <br>